 Some people make threats to others not knowing they could, in fact, be committing a criminal offence.
 The Criminal Code of Canada has a specific section that defines the criminal offence of “Uttering Threats.”
-Also the use of or threat of force can even be considered “Assault” without even touching anyone.
-A personcan be charged just for stating they are going to physically assault another if they instill fear when making the threat.
+Also, the use of or threat of force can even be considered “Assault” without even touching anyone.
+A person can be charged just for stating they are going to physically assault another if they instil fear when making the threat.

 There are several specific types of threats, where one could be charged with a criminal offence, as follows:

 - Threatening to cause bodily harm or death to another.